github4210/fuckingpapers/README.md

 # Paper Glance

 > Papers about AI.
 Including from CV and NLP to advanced Reinforcement Learning papers.
+Please copy the paper's title and search it on `sci-hub.cc`.

 I am gather all newest or classic papers here to review it.
 I will write very markdown notes on all papers which I read.
 I am now make research on mainly computer vision area but also other area that I am interested.
 Welcome to add your notes to this repo and let more people to understand the amazing work made by genius everyday!